 - Show you that traveling is not about who sees the most, who spends the less, and the rich who can afford it.
 It’s for everyone!

-To accomplish these goals, I want to make this blog informational yet, personal as possible.
-This is for the dreamers, the passionate, the first-timers, the reality escapees, vacationers– everybody!
+To accomplish these goals, I want to make this blog informative yet, personal as possible.
+This is for the dreamers, the passionate, the first-timers, the reality escapees, vacationers — everybody!
 Join me towards this new journey of making the travel life possible.

 What is Low Maintenance Traveling?

-You may be wondering, what exactly is Low Maintenance Travel?
+You may wonder, what exactly is Low Maintenance Travel?
 Let’s call it LMT for short as I walk you through.

 A lot of times, traveling’s just getting a 35 pesos cup of coffee at 7/11 in Tagaytay with good friends.
 It’s discovering new spots around my neighborhood in the middle of the night, and sometimes it’s walking with friends after our night class to escape from our readings.
-That’s it before I was able to go internationally.
-You see, I’m neither rich nor lacking to afford all those things.
-Instead, I plan wisely and enjoy the present the best way I could.
+That’s it before I could go internationally.
+I plan wisely and enjoy the present the best way I could.
 This is what I want to emphasize as an aspiring travel blogger.
 So if you’re to give me a chance to better myself in this new journey, this is for you!

 Who is The Low Maintenance Traveler?